TN 17 (06-24)

 C. Policy - Eligible Person

-A person with a disability who, on or after December 1, 1980, is working and has an IRWE may be eligible for IRWE deductions if he or she:
+A person with a disability who, on or after December 1, 1980, is working and has an IRWE may be eligible for IRWE deductions if they:

 • meets the SSA definition of disability (DI 10105.065); and